 Useful collocations for the B2 First exam

-There are some general rules for when we use make, do and have.
+General rules for make, do and have.

 Make is used with most nouns for ways of speaking/planning.
 For example, you make a complaint, a promise, an offer, a threat, a speech, an apology, a point, a confession, an accusation, a suggestion, an arrangement, a decision, a plan, an appointment.